 admission criteria - WhAt We Look For

-Clarion University accepts students by considering multiple areas:
+Clarion University evaluates students by considering multiple areas:

 - High school curriculum